mint-leaved bergamot

 The inflorescence is a solitary, head-like cluster of 20 to 50 flowers at the end of major stems and some branches.
 Bracts below the flower head are whorled, lance-shaped, green to whitish, and bend downward at their tips.

-The flower head with flowers is 1 to 3 in diameter and rounded.
-Without the individual flowers it is to 1 wide.
+The flower head, including the flowers, is 1 to 3 in diameter and rounded.
+The disk is to 1 wide.
 The flowers are fragrant.

 The individual flowers are ½ to 1¼ long.
 They have 5 pale lavender, pale purple, or pink petals that are fused along half of their length into a floral tube.
 The tube separates into two lobes, an upper and lower lip.
 The upper lip folds around the stamens and style.
 It is erect, hairy, becoming curved with age, and has longer hairs at the tip.
 The lower lip is broad with a linear lobe at the end.
 The linear lobe is notched at the tip.